0xblaize/Golden-Dog-Club-bot/README.md

 ## License and ownership

 This project is private application code.
-Add the license and contribution policy appropriate for your community before making the repository public.